 The academic structure is a representation of academic actions approved through governance and should be used as the single source of truth for approved governance actions.
 Each component of the academic structure has a foundation in policies from the UW System Board of Regents, UW-Madison Faculty Policy and Procedures, and accreditation bodies.
-The official academic structure is maintained in the student information system (SIS) and is accessed electronically through the data extracts from CAOS or the InfoAccess data warehouse.
+The official academic structure is maintained in the Student Information System (SIS) and is accessed electronically through the data extracts from the InfoAccess data warehouse.

-Responsibility for maintaining the academic structure in the single source of truth is shared by APIR and the Office of the Registrar.
+Responsibility for maintaining the academic structure in the single source of truth is shared by Academic Planning and Institutional Research (APIR) and the Office of the Registrar.

 Having a single, codified source for information about the academic structure: